Category Archives: Danish Royals

 Anointing of King Frederik VI; Credit – Wikipedia

 At that point in time, the King of Denmark was also the King of Norway.
 During the Napoleonic Wars, Frederik tried to remain neutral but when the British attacked Copenhagen, he was forced to ally with Napoleon.
 In 1814, Frederik was forced by the United Kingdom and Sweden to sign the Treaty of Kiel which ceded Norway to Sweden.
 After the French defeat in the Napoleonic Wars in 1814 and the loss of Norway, Frederik became more authoritarian and reactionary, giving up his former liberal ideas.
-There were also economic problems that eased a bit when Frederik agreed to the creation of the Assemblies of the Estate, consultative regional assemblies.
+There were also economic problems but they eased a bit when Frederik agreed to creating the Assemblies of the Estate, consultative regional assemblies.

 King Frederik VI lying in state; Credit – Wikipedia